microtrain/bootcamp/13-Express/06-AuthApp.md

 # Authentication App

-In this lesson we will build a JavaScript application that works with our REST API.
-In order to access this application we will need to provide a non-API endpoint, that is to a say a traditional webpage that will allow us to load the application.
-One of the keys to this chapter will be the ability to differentiate between front end JavaScript and back end JavaScript.
-Until now, everything we have done in Express has been back end JavaScript.
+In this lesson, we will build a JavaScript application that works with our REST API.
+To access this application, we will need to provide a non-API endpoint, which is to a say a traditional webpage that will allow us to load the application.
+One of the keys to this chapter will be the ability to differentiate between front-end JavaScript and back end JavaScript.
+Until now, everything we have done in Express has been back-end JavaScript.

 ## Non API Endpoint
 [</> code](https://github.com/microtrain/mean.example.com/commit/73c9706453a0b5df15c34c2f7dfa174b09d3686f) Add a non-API endpoint for accessing the authentication app.
 This will be a new file called *auth.js* and will be placed directly under the *routes* directory.
 Where this endpoint differs from our API endpoints is in what the endpoint returns.
 Previously we returned a JSON string ```res.json()``` this time we will render a view ```res.render()```.